lucasaas98/icm2018Animals/README.md

 ICM - University of Aveiro.
 An app about reptils

-You can create an account but if you'd prefer you can use the example one which has these credentials:
+To use the app as a normal user:
+1. Email = "normal1@email.com"
+2. Password = "password"

+To use the app as a verified user:
+1. Email = "verified1@email.com"
+2. Password = "password"

+To use the app as a moderator:
-1. Email = "email@email.com"
+1. Email = "moderator@email.com"
 2. Password = "password"